CMSgov/qpp-measures-data/README.md

 $YEAR refers to the performance year.
 For measures data, providing a $YEAR is optional.
 If omitted, it defaults to 2017.

-Note that only quality and PI (Promoting Interoperability, formerly ACI) measures data has been imported for 2018.
-IA measures are being added soon.
+All 2018 quality, PI (Promoting Interoperability, formerly ACI), and IA measures have been imported.

 ### Importing the qpp-measures-data module
 Functions take a string version argument and return the appropriate YAML schema or JSON data.